Hyperbolic branching Brownian motion: the empirical limit measure: Introduction

 Note the discontinuity at $\beta =1/8$.
 Further, they have shown that for $\beta>1/8$ we actually have $\Lambda =\partial \DD$ almost surely.
-The threshold $1/8$ unsurprisingly is also the threshold for recurrence/transience and at $\beta=1/8$ the process is transient.
-Woess \cite{woess_notes_2024} asks several questions about the relationship between $\Lambda$ and $\mu_\infty$, in particular if the support of $\mu_\infty$ is a proper subset of $\Lambda$.
+The threshold $1/8$ is unsurprisingly also the threshold for recurrence/transience, and at $\beta=1/8$ the process is transient.
+In his recent article about hyperbolic BBM \cite{woess_notes_2024}, Woess asks several questions about the relationship between $\Lambda$ and $\mu_\infty$, in particular if the dimensions of $\mu_\infty$ and $\Lambda$ agree.
 We answer these questions.